 In the short term gas-fired power stations could be used to 'fill the gaps' when renewable energy was not available (gas has about half the greenhouse emissions of coal, and produces far less other air pollution); in the longer term Australia could change to 100% renewables-generated electricity.abate more greenhouse gasses than it releases.

-climate change and ocean acidification.
+climate change, ocean acidification and sea level rise.
 Even worse than fossil gas and oil is coal; not only does the burning of coal release large amounts of greenhouse gasses, millions of people die each year from the air pollution due to burning coal.
 It could be said that with Australia's coal export industry, we are exporting death.

 From left to right: Margaret Henda (of CORENA), Pete Gorton, John Bowman, Marty O'Hare, Gaby Jung, me (with grey beard), Bill Gresham and Les Webb.